 Exclusivity might not be what either of you is after.
 In that case, make it a discussion.

 Whether you’re in different parts of the same country or different countries altogether, if you’re away from each other most weeks, the sexual part of your relationship can remain mostly unaddressed unless you work at it.

 This is important for maintaining trust as well.
 If complete sexual fulfilment isn’t on the cards due to practicalities, you both need to work at building anticipation and maintaining sexual tension using different methods.

 Luckily, a long-distance relationship in 2018 is not the same as attempting one in 1968.
 You can video call each other every day, for as long as you want, without paying a penny.
 You send picture and text messages through a dizzying array of platforms.

 Explore your sexual imaginations together.
 The mind is the largest and most powerful erogenous zone.
 Engage in role-playing; let your woman know when you are thinking about her sexually.
 Send each other sexy pictures.

-Even masturbating together on Skype can be a way of connecting sexually when physical proximity is not on the cards.
+Even masturbating together on remote can be a way of connecting sexually when physical proximity is not on the cards.